dlhogan97/MoSnoPro-US/docs/component_specifications.md

 - Inputs: separate shapefiles for geography and boundary lines for northwest region, WA state counties
 - Outputs: WA state map overlaid (highlighted) over a faded out mapview of the broader region, which works because the state's county boundaries will be defined (but not selectable).
 - Components used
-	- Map, station database, visualization database, user input point/click
+	- Map, station database, visualization database, user input point/click, curser zoom in/out
 - Side Effects
-	- Filled blank space below the map upon click
+	- Filled blank space to the right the map upon click
 	- Site metadata (summary) appears upon hover on map next to station

 #### Points on map
-- What it does: Displays individual locations of approximately 80 SNOTEL sites across Washington State as dots/buttons.
+- What it does: Displays individual locations of approximately 10 SNOTEL sites across Washington State as black dots.
 - Inputs: latitude and longitude data for each station location
+- Outputs: Extracted string name of SNOTEL site to be piped into database, will filter for model outputs based on selected site
+- Components used
-- ...
+- Side effects

 ### Side-bar, left
-- What it does: Displays three panels, each with different options for what can be displayed in the bottom panel
+- What it does: Displays two options for the main screen in Streamlit (Overview page, Interactive map)
+- Inputs: String text
+- Outputs: Main screen display
+- Components used
-- ...
+- Side effects

 #### Data Filtering
 - What it does: provide the user with a few different options for what data is displayed.
 Allows customization based on location and snowpack attributes (filter out based the dangerous level, or based on the specific location )